 The cannabis plant originates from Central and South Asia, and its first use dates way before Western Society began using this psychoactive drug.
 To provide a brief history of cannabis, its first documented use was in 2727 B.C. with Chinese Emperor Shen Nung.
 Since then, there have been multiple accounts and suggestions of Egyptian mummies having cannabis fragments buried with them.
 In addition, some historians believe that the ancient drug ‘soma’ was actually cannabis as we know it today.

 Cannabinoids, in short, are chemical compounds that interact with our body’s cannabinoid receptors.
-These cannabinoid receptors are located throughout our body along the central nervous system, and are heavily located in the brain.
-Along with the receptors, come their respective ligands, which function as triggering molecules for protein binding.
+These cannabinoid receptors as part of the central nervous system, including the brain.
+Along with the receptors are their respective ligands, which function as triggering molecules for protein binding.
 Together, these make the Endocannabinoid System.
-The Endocannabinoid System plays a role in our brain’s reward system that is linked to drug use.
-Additionally, this system is often linked to causing psychiatric disorders, but also improving them with carefully planned manipulation.
+(1) The Endocannabinoid System plays a role in our brain’s reward system that is linked to drug use and is often linked to causing psychiatric disorders.
+However, it can also improve them with carefully planned manipulation.

 Another factor that can contribute to the “high” feeling that comes with cannabis use is dopamine.
 This neurotransmitter plays a role in our body’s reward system, which cannabis has been seen to influence to an extent.
-Cannabinoids have been suggested to increase dopamine concentrations in the body, and varies depending on strand and one’s nervous system.
+Cannabinoids have been suggested to increase dopamine concentrations in the body and vary depending on the strand.

 These are only two pieces of the puzzle of what marijuana does to the body.
-There are many other factors that have a role in this drug’s use and our body’s response, but for the most part, these two are among the most commonly known.
+Many other factors have a role in this drug’s use and our body’s response, but for the most part, these two are among the most commonly known.

 Suggested Side Effects

 There have been many suggested side effects of both short-term and long-term cannabis use.
-Granted, keep in mind that like all side effects, they’re completely dependent on an individual, and may not ring true for every single person.
-A few of the short-term effects listed in the above literature are: Import short-term memory, altered judgement, and impaired motor functions.
-Some of the long-term potential effects include: Addiction, altering of the brain’s make-up, and a decrease in learning capabilities.
+Granted, keep in mind that, like all side effects, they’re completely dependent on an individual and may not ring true for every single person.
+A few of the short-term effects listed in the above literature are short-term memory, altered judgment, and impaired motor functions.
+Some of the long-term potential effects are addiction, altering the brain’s makeup, and decreasing learning capabilities.

 Marijuana and the World Anti Doping Agency (WADA)

-If you compete in drug tested strength sports, then chances are you’re well aware of WADA and their policies.
-This is the organization that creates the standards for fair play rules, and coordinates guidelines for athlete’s and banned substance use.
+If you compete in drug-tested strength sports, then chances are you’re well aware of WADA and its policies.
+This organization creates the standards for fair play rules and coordinates guidelines for athletes and banned substance use.

 In the recent past, WADA actually loosened up the threshold for cannabis use pre-competition.
-WADA changed the threshold of a positive cannabis tests from 15 nanograms per milliliter to 150ng/ml.
-These new limits are designed to only catch athletes who are using during the time of competition, and testing positive at this threshold would suggest that the athlete is a fairly heavy consumer.
+WADA changed the threshold of positive cannabis tests from 15 nanograms per milliliter to 150ng/ml.
+These new limits are designed to only catch athletes who are using during competition, and testing positive at this threshold would suggest that the athlete is a fairly heavy consumer.

 Cannabis and Weight Lifting

-Unfortunately, there haven’t been a ton of studies done on cannabis and its direct effects on exercise.
-This is partly due to how the drug is still listed as an illegal substance in many states, so funding and studies become increasingly more tough to perform.
-Although there have been a few studies that have provided some insight into cannabis/THC’s effects on sport performance.
+Unfortunately, there haven’t been many studies done on cannabis and its direct effects on exercise.
+This is partly because the drug is still listed as an illegal substance in many states, so funding and studies become increasingly tougher to perform.
+However, a few studies have provided some insight into cannabis/THC’s effects on sport performance.

 Cannabis and Sport Performance

-Many study have addressed that there hasn’t been enough research to claim any performance enhancing effects cannabis may have.
-In fact, of the few studies done, they usually result in slightly decreased performance, or no effect whatsoever.
+Many studies have addressed that there hasn’t been enough research to claim any performance-enhancing effects cannabis may have.
+In fact, the few studies usually resulted in slightly decreased performance or no effect whatsoever.
 For example, this older study from 1986 looked at marijuana’s effects on subjects who performed maximal exercise testing to exhaustion on an ergocycle.
 Researchers had 12-healthy individuals split into two groups: Non-smoking, then a group that performed 10-minutes after smoking a marijuana cigarette.

 Possibly the best review published on the topic of cannabis and sports performance was released in September 2017.
 This review analyzed 15 studies published.

 Another study that looked at THC and strength was performed in 1968.
 This study looked at 16 males aged 21-44.
-They performed 6-10 minute bouts on the treadmill and finger ergograph (a tool to assess a muscle’s work output).
-The authors didn’t publish the finger ergograph’s results, but noted within their study that, “Weakness was clearly demonstrated on the finger ergograph”.
+They performed six-10 minute bouts on the treadmill and finger ergograph (a tool to assess a muscle’s work output).
+The authors didn’t publish the finger ergograph’s results but noted within their study that “weakness was clearly demonstrated on the finger ergograph.”

-The final study worth mentioning from the review followed 10-healthy males who were split into a control group and THC cigarette group.
-Subjects performed a bicycle ergometer test that started at 150 kg/min and increased by 150 kg/min on 5 min intervals until exhaustion.
-Researchers recorded multiple attributes including heart rate, VO2, VCO2, blood pressure, tidal volume, and a few other factors.
-The authors noted that the THC group all had their total work output decreased in comparison to the control group (who averaged 29.9-minutes), and one subject in the THC group became “stoned” and dropped out at 9.9 minutes.
+The final study worth mentioning from the review followed 10-healthy males who were split into a control group and a THC cigarette group.
+Subjects performed a bicycle ergometer test that started at 150 kg/min and increased by 150 kg/min at five-minute intervals until exhaustion.
+Researchers recorded multiple attributes, including heart rate, VO2, VCO2, blood pressure, tidal volume, and other factors.
+The authors noted that the THC group all had their total work output decreased compared to the control group (who averaged 29.9-minutes), and one subject in the THC group became “stoned” and dropped out at 9.9 minutes.

 First, all of the studies were slightly older, so their methods for conducting research may differ from what researchers may currently use.
-Second, all of the studies had VERY small populations, which could create a bias in their results.
+Second, all of the studies had tiny populations, which could bias their results.
 Thirdly, none of the studies compared cannabis use with strength training programs.
-Fourth and lastly, of the studies in the review, none of them looked at a prolonged use of cannabis and strength training.
+Fourth and lastly, none of the studies in the review looked at prolonged use of cannabis and strength training.

 The use of cannabis in 41 states is still listed as illegal for recreational use.
-For athletes who regularly partake in tested strength sports and use marijuana regularly, then they should take the WADA’s thresholds into special consideration.
-It’s difficult to definitely say what marijuana will do to strength training and sports performance due to limited research.
+For athletes who regularly partake in tested strength sports and use marijuana regularly, they should take the WADA’s thresholds into special consideration.
+Due to limited research, it’s difficult to definitely say what marijuana will do to strength training and sports performance.

-In the future, we hope to see more studies done on the impact of marijuana use on strength training.
+We hope to see more studies done on the impact of marijuana use on strength training in the future.